Japan Declares Virus State Of Emergency In Tokyo Region - UrduPoint

 But the emergency is likely to harden public opinion, with a majority opposed to holding the Games this year even before the third wave worsened.

-Tokyo 2020 organisers said Thursday they would delay a planned display of the Olympic and Paralympic torches in the capital.
-They were due to be exhibited before the countrywide torch relay starts on March 25.

-Japan has yet to approve a coronavirus vaccine, with Suga saying this week he hoped the first jabs could begin in late February.
+Japan has yet to approve a coronavirus vaccine, with Suga saying he hopes the first jabs can begin in late February.